AliNisarAhmed/my-notes/AWS/Solutions-Arch/15-services-notes.md

     - Weighted
     - Failover
     - Latency Based
+        - does not guarantee users from same geographic region
     - geolocation
         - Use cases: website localization, restrict content distribution, load balancing
     - multi-value answer
     - geo-proximity
+        - based on how close users are
+        - allows to vary traffic using bias value to expand or shrink size of geographic region
 - Health Checks
     - for public resources
     - Calculated Health checks for multiple health checks